piluc/TWBC/README.md

 ## Computing the SFo betweenness

-The values of the (restless) SFo betweenness of the hypertext temporal graph with waiting constraint β equal to 600 can be computed and saved by executing the following commands.
+The values of the (restless) SFo betweenness of the hypertext temporal graph with waiting constraint β equal to 600 can be computed (by using Algorithm 3 of the paper) and saved by executing the following commands.

 ```
 b, t = algorithm3("1_01_hypertext.patg", " ", 10, _β=600);
 save_centrality_values("sfob_600.txt", b);
 ```

-## Computing all the other betweennesses
+## Computing all betweennesses

-All the other betweennesses (still with waiting constraint β equal to 600) can be computed and saved as follows.
+All betweennesses (still with waiting constraint β equal to 600) can be computed (by using Algorithm 4 of the paper) and saved as follows.

 ```
 b, t = tfab("1_01_hypertext.patg", " ", 10, β=600);